The 28 Top Job Interview Replies - Get Insider Tips!

 28. Do you have any questions for us?

-You probably already know that an interview isn't just a chance for a hiring manager to grill you—it's your opportunity to sniff out whether a job is the right fit for you.
+You probably already know that an interview isn't just a chance for a hiring manager to grill you—it's your opportunity to sniff out whether a job is a right fit for you.

 What do you want to know about the position?
 The company?
 The department?
 The team?